GustavoPeredo/Big-Avatar-Gnome-Shell-Extension/README.md

 3. Reload `gnome-shell`
    - Press **ALT+F2**, then enter **r** (not possible on Wayland)
+   - or run `killall gnome-shell` (not possible on Wayland)
-   - or log out, and log back in.
+   - or log out, and re-login

-4. Enable the extension.
+4. Enable the extension

 ## TODO List